 Confusion.
 If you forget to split pills before taking them, you’ll take twice as much of the drug as your doctor intended.

 Physical limitations.
-If a medical condition has made your hands weak or unsteady, or if your vision is impaired, it will be tough to split pills cleanly.
+If a medical condition has made your hands weak or unsteady, or if your vision is impaired, it will be tough to split pills cleanly by yourself.